 German Chocolate Cake

 Most people assume that German Chocolate Cake is named after the country in its name, but it's actually named after its creator, Sam German, who was either of English or American descent.
 According to NPR, German created "German's Chocolate" in 1852 for the Baker's chocolate company, which named the product after him.

-Fast forward to more than a century later when a Texas homemaker created a recipe for cake using the chocolate, coconut, and pecans, and sent it into a Dallas newspaper in 1957.
-Soon, the cake skyrocketed in popularity, and somewhere along the way, the “German’s” in “German’s Chocolate Cake” lost its apostrophe-s, which is why the origin of this dessert is oft confused.
+Fast forward to more than a century later when a Texas homemaker created a recipe for a cake using chocolate, coconut, and pecans, and sent it into a Dallas newspaper in 1957.
+Soon, the cake skyrocketed in popularity, and somewhere along the way, the "German's" in "German's Chocolate Cake" lost its apostrophe-s, which is why the origin of this dessert is oft confused.

 Oysters Rockefeller—which is baked oysters on the half shell, topped with greens and drenched in butter—emerged in 1899 at a New Orleans restaurant called Antoine's.
 According to Epicurious, due to its rich flavors, the restaurant named the dish after the wealthiest man of the era, John D. Rockefeller.

 This dish is a total misnomer: It contains no rabbit, and might not even be from Wales.
 It turns out, calling something "Welsh" in 17th and 18th century Britain was actually a way of saying that it was of poor quality—a rather snide jab at the country of Wales itself.
 So by this theory, a "Welsh Rabbit"—as this dish was initially called, according to the Oxford Dictionary—would be a rabbit dish where the ingredients were so poor, there was no meat in it at all.
 It's dry British humor at its finest.

 And for those of you who've never had the pleasure, Welsh Rarebit, is actually a fondue-like cheese sauce over toasted bread.
 And if you ask us, it's pretty decadent.